mulle-nat-stash/mulle-core-developer/README.md

 # 🧢 mulle-core developer kit for mulle-sde

-Use `mulle-sde init -m mulle-core/c-developer` to create projets that tap into the functionality of the following libraries:
+Use `mulle-sde init -m mulle-core/c-developer` to create projects that tap into the functionality of the following libraries: